Whether you’ve been dating all your life or you’re newly back on the scene, there’s no denying things have drastically changed in recent years.

 Yes, we’re talking about dating apps.

-Navigating the online dating scene can be daunting, but given these tumultuous times, now is a great opportunity to test out which app (or multiple apps) are right for you.
+Navigating the online dating scene can be daunting, but there’s no time like the present to test out which app (or multiple apps) are right for you – below we’ve rounded up the best dating apps available for over 50s in Australia.

-eHarmony was launched two whole decades ago, long before dating apps were a common thing.
+eHarmony was launched two whole decades ago, long before dating apps were a common thing and they’re now the #1 most trusted dating app in Australia!

-It was the first sight to introduce an algorithm to dating, and within its first ten years, more than 33 million people used the platform.
+It was the first site to introduce an algorithm to dating, and within its first 10 years, more than 33 million people used the platform.

 The company’s leading stats aren’t anything to sneeze at, they’ve helped more than two million people find love, and claims to be the site most likely to lead to a happy relationship.